What is the TSSLD?

 I am moving out of state after graduation.
 Will my teacher certification be transferable?

 The Speech Lang Path-MS curriculum is designed to meet New York State teacher requirements.
 Check with the Department of Education of the state you are moving to, in order to see their requirements.
-If another state has teacher certification requirements, the COMSC curriculum should have you well-prepared.
+If another state has teacher certification requirements, the Department's curriculum will have you well-prepared.

 Am I required to take these courses even if I want to work in a hospital?